helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![patterns-clips]

 Note that when you select an item in the pattern roll, all its instances are highlighted with a dashed header: this helps to tell where are the "instances", and where are other tracks of the same name or color on the same row.
+A quick way to convert an instance to a unique track is `F6` hotkey.

 Track grouping also affects MIDI export: all segments on one row will be exported as one track in the resulting MIDI file.